h2oai/h2o-3/h2o-docs/src/product/flow/howto/H2O-DevPortRScripts.md

 Currently, the only known exception is when `factor` is used in conjunction with `h2o.exec`.
 For example, `h2o.exec(fr$myIntCol <- factor(fr$myIntCol))` would become `fr$myIntCol <- as.factor(fr$myIntCol)`

+<a name="h2operf"></a>
+###`h2o.performance`

+To access any exclusively binomial output, use `h2o.performance`, optionally with the corresponding accessor.
+The accessor can only use the model metrics object created by `h2o.performance`.
+Each accessor is named for its corresponding field (for example, `h2o.auc`, `h2o.gini`, `h2o.F1`). `h2o.performance` supports all current algorithms except for K-Means.

+If you specify a data frame as a second parameter, H2O will use the specified data frame for scoring.
+If you do not specify a second parameter, the training metrics for the model metrics object are used.

+###`xval` and `validation` slots

+The `xval` slot has been removed, as `nfolds` is not currently supported.

+The `validation` slot has been merged with the `model` slot.

 ###Principal Components Regression (PCR)

 Principal Components Regression (PCR) has also been deprecated.
 To obtain PCR values, create a Principal Components Analysis (PCA) model, then create a GLM model from the scored data from the PCA model.